-You’ll be glad to know that when it comes to researching your market, the internet is your friend.
-No matter if your customer is exploring a topic, comparing prices, or just having fun, the internet provides new and innovative avenues for acquiring and analyzing information.
-Blogs and brands can now understand who their customers are, what are their interests if they feel positive or negative towards the services and products they acquired.
+You’ll be glad to know that the internet is your friend when researching your market.
+Whether your customer is exploring a topic, comparing prices, or having fun, the internet provides new and innovative avenues for acquiring and analyzing information.
+Blogs and brands now understand who their customers are and their interests if they feel positive or negative towards the services and products they receive.
 This leads to understanding how you should communicate with them.
-Today, I’ll explore a few key issues related to market research, especially online.
+Today, I’ll explore a few critical issues related to market research, especially online.

 Data sentiment analysis

-I’ll start with sentiment analysis, this relatively modern approach allows you to understand, based on language, how customers feel about a specific subject, their attitudes, and emotional communication.
+I’ll start with sentiment analysis.
+This relatively modern approach allows you to understand, based on language, how customers feel about a specific subject, their attitudes, and emotional communication.
 This creates an opportunity to provide better service and improved products.
 Every day it gets easier to gather this data.
-Numerous new software tools allow you to create customized systems to acquire this data, or you could just go with a provider that makes the whole process much easier.
-The information needed for analysis can commonly be gathered through surveys or mining a social media platform.
+Numerous new software tools allow you to create customized systems to acquire this data, or you could just go with a provider that makes the whole process much more manageable.
+The information needed for analysis can commonly be gathered through surveys or social media platforms.

-These classifications can provide you with new insights to understand what your audience feels, to act accordingly.
+These classifications can provide you with new insights to understand your audience’s feelings and act accordingly.

 What is a focus group?

 Focus groups are market research tools that allow you to collect people’s ideas, opinions, and tendencies on a brand or offer.
-Sometimes surveys are not the best tool for the job, and this is where focus groups come into play.
+Sometimes surveys are not the best tool for the job; this is where focus groups come into play.
 To capture what a group or person is feeling and thinking, you can gather people and follow a process to understand their position.
 You’ll be gladly surprised to know that focus groups can be performed online.
-You’ll find tools that allow you or a member of your team to moderate groups of people that may or may not find themselves in the same area.
+In addition, you’ll find tools that allow you or a team member to moderate groups of people that may or may not find themselves in the same area.

 Quantitative data is data that can be defined and measured.
 It’s related to numbers.
 It’s used to answer questions about how much, how often, and how many.
-This type of data is verifiable and is usually evaluated using techniques found in the world of mathematics and statistical analysis.
-Some examples of quantitative variables are mass, length, time, and temperature.
-Many industries and businesses use this data to test the quality of their products, the productivity of their machines, employees, and processes.
+This type of data is verifiable and is usually evaluated using techniques in mathematics and statistical analysis.
+Some quantitative variables are mass, length, time, and temperature.
+Many industries and businesses use this data to test their products’ quality and the productivity of their machines, employees, and processes.

 This information can be acquired through logs, sampling, questionnaires, interviews, and document reviews.
 One characteristic of quantitative data is its precision.

 Qualitative data is usually the product of a description.
 It’s also data that is observable but cannot be measured.
-Although quantitative data is usually associated with numbers, qualitative data is associated with details.
-An example of this would be a professor that grades an exam where feedback about grammar and spelling would be provided instead of a score.
-Many answers inside a survey could be related to open-ended questions, and they would usually be cataloged as qualitative.
+Although quantitative data is generally associated with numbers, qualitative data is associated with details.
+An example would be a professor who grades an exam where feedback about grammar and spelling would be provided instead of a score.
+In addition, many answers inside a survey could be related to open-ended questions, and they would usually be cataloged as qualitative.

 Qualitative data describes characteristics and qualities.
-With quantitative data, you could automate the process of analyzing the data, but a human being is usually required to understand qualitative information.
+With quantitative data, you could automate the data analysis process, but a human being is usually required to understand qualitative information.

 Is there a reason why I describe secondary research before primary research?
-Yes, and it’s very simple, the reason for this is that secondary research is usually conducted before primary research.
+Yes, and it’s elementary.
+This is because secondary research is usually conducted before primary research.
 You’ll find that a lot of information and studies are already out there.
-This provides you with powerful information that will answer many, if not most of your existing questions, especially those related to marketing.
+This provides vital information that will answer many, if not most, of your existing questions, especially those related to marketing.
 There is a whole industry that provides you with timely information and market research.
-The internet has democratized the availability of information.
+The internet has democratized the availability of data.